A Little Late with Lilly Singh

 A Little Late with Lilly Singh is an American late-night talk show that was broadcast by NBC.
 Premiering on September 16, 2019, and hosted by Canadian comedian and internet celebrity Lilly Singh, it succeeded Last Call with Carson Daly as the third and final original program of NBC's late-night lineup, airing at 1:37 a.m.
 ET/PT.

 The show originally used a studio-based format similar to other late-night talk shows, albeit with its episodes being filmed in advance rather than the same day they air, and therefore having a reduced focus on current events.
 For its second season, the show was retooled with new production staff, and began to be filmed in a Los Angeles home rather than live-to-tape.
 Singh became the first openly bisexual person, as well as the first person of Indian and South Asian descent, to host an American broadcast major network late-night talk show.

+Critics gave it mixed-to-lukewarm reviews, generally praising Singh's energy and stage presence while finding the writing and pre-taped sketches overly scripted and short on a distinct identity, while audience scores ran far lower.
 A Little Late was canceled by NBC on May 6, 2021, with its final episode airing on June 3, 2021, and its timeslot being given back to affiliates.